KilianKegel/FatherlessAmerica/README.md

 new philosophy of the nineteenth century contributed to the sharp con traction of fatherhood as a social role.

-Stephen M. Frank summarizes the impact of these basic shifts: “As some fathers began to spend more time at work and less at home, and as family structure shifted away from patriarchal dominance and toward more companionate relationships, paternal requirements shrank.”<sup>15</sup>
+Stephen M. Frank summarizes the impact of these basic shifts: "As some fathers began to spend more time at work and less at home, and as family structure shifted away from patriarchal dominance and toward more companionate relationships, paternal requirements shrank."<sup>15</sup>
 As Susan Juster and Maris Vinovskis put it:<br>
 *The transition from the father to the mother as the primary socializer and educator of young children was completed by the nineteenth century.
-The mother was now regarded as the “natural” caretaker of the child, and the father’s role was limited in practice to that of a supervisor or the ultimate dispenser of discipline in the home.*<sup>16</sup>
+The mother was now regarded as the "natural" caretaker of the child, and the father's role was limited in practice to that of a supervisor or the ultimate dispenser of discipline in the home.*<sup>16</sup>

 During the nineteenth century, fathers began a long march from the center to the periphery of domestic life.
-As Joseph H. Fleck observes: “A gradual and steady shift toward a greater role for the mother, and a decreased and indirect role for the father, is clear and unmistakable.”<sup>17</sup> As early as the 1830s, child-rearing manuals, now more often addressed to mothers, began to deplore the father’s absence from the home.<sup>18</sup> In cases of family dissolution, custody of children shifted decisively from fathers to mothers during this period.
+As Joseph H. Fleck observes: "A gradual and steady shift toward a greater role for the mother, and a decreased and indirect role for the father, is clear and unmistakable."<sup>17</sup> As early as the 1830s, child-rearing manuals, now more often addressed to mothers, began to deplore the father's absence from the home.<sup>18</sup> In cases of family dissolution, custody of children shifted decisively from fathers to mothers during this period.

 This shift should not be exaggerated.
-Describing “the continued vitality of fatherhood” in the nineteenth century, Frank’s examination of the let ters of Civil War soldiers reminds us that many fathers “continued to be enormous presences in their children’s lives,” fulfilling commitments as both providers and nurturers.
-“I think of you ... and wish I could be there to send Ed to bed on time,” wrote one soldier to his wife in 1863; “should I ever reach home again I feel thankful to think I am spared on Edwin’s account as I know he will grow up a bad boy unless some father guides him.”<sup>19</sup>  Despite its steady contraction, nineteenth-century fatherhood was almost certainly stronger than its twentieth-century successor.
+Describing "the continued vitality of fatherhood" in the nineteenth century, Frank's examination of the let ters of Civil War soldiers reminds us that many fathers "continued to be enormous presences in their children's lives," fulfilling commitments as both providers and nurturers.
+"I think of you ... and wish I could be there to send Ed to bed on time," wrote one soldier to his wife in 1863; "should I ever reach home again I feel thankful to think I am spared on Edwin's account as I know he will grow up a bad boy unless some father guides him."<sup>19</sup>  Despite its steady contraction, nineteenth-century fatherhood was almost certainly stronger than its twentieth-century successor.

-<sup>18</sup>

 Yet the overall trend of the nineteenth century is clearly toward the shrinking of fatherhood.
-“Paternal neglect,” warned a New England pastor in 1842, was causing “the ruin of many families.”<sup>20</sup>By 1900, another worried observer could describe “the suburban husband and father “almost entirely a Sunday institution."<sup>21</sup>
+"Paternal neglect," warned a New England pastor in 1842, was causing "the ruin of many families."<sup>20</sup>By 1900, another worried observer could describe "the suburban husband and father "almost entirely a Sunday institution."<sup>21</sup>

 Within the home, the father retained his formal status as chief executive, or head of the family, but had largely ceded to his wife the role of chief child raiser, manager, and decision maker.
-As Fleck puts it: “The father continued to set the official standard of morality and to be the final arbiter of family discipline, but he did so at more of a remove than before:
+As Fleck puts it: "The father continued to set the official standard of morality and to be the final arbiter of family discipline, but he did so at more of a remove than before:
-He stepped in only when the mother’s delegated authority failed"<sup>22</sup>
+He stepped in only when the mother's delegated authority failed"<sup>22</sup>

 Increasingly, men looked outside the home for the meaning of their maleness.
 Masculinity became less domesticated, defined less by effective